mabthew/telemetry_generator/README.md

 ### Network calls

-The instructions used the wording "establish a network connection and transmit data", so based on the word establish I implemented a TCP socket to transmit strings.
+The instructions used the wording "establish a network connection and transmit data", so based on the word establish I implemented a TCP socket to transmit data.

 ### Supported OS